coqui-ai/STT/doc/playbook/ENVIRONMENT.md

 ```
 $ docker image ls
 REPOSITORY                               TAG                  IMAGE ID       CREATED          SIZE
-ghcr.io/coqui-ai/stt-train               v0.10.0-alpha.4      d145cb0930ea   37 minutes ago   5.12GB
+ghcr.io/coqui-ai/stt-train               latest      d145cb0930ea   37 minutes ago   5.12GB
 ``` -->

 ### Testing the image by creating a container and running a script

 Now that you have your Docker image pulled down, you can create a _container_ from the image.
 Here, we're going to create a container and run a simple test to make sure that the image is working correctly.

 _Note that you can refer to Docker images by `id` - such as `7cdc0bb1fe2a` in the example above, or by the image's name and `tag`.
-Here, we will be using the image name and `tag` - ie `ghcr.io/coqui-ai/stt-train:v0.10.0-alpha.4`._
+Here, we will be using the image name and `tag` - ie `ghcr.io/coqui-ai/stt-train:latest`._

 ```
-$ docker run  -it --name stt-test --entrypoint /bin/bash ghcr.io/coqui-ai/stt-train:v0.10.0-alpha.4
+$ docker run  -it --name stt-test --entrypoint /bin/bash ghcr.io/coqui-ai/stt-train:latest
 ```

 The `entrypoint` instruction following `docker run` tells Docker to run the `/bin/bash` (ie shell) after creating the container.